MicrosoftDocs/power-automate-docs/articles/ui-flows/desktop/introduction.md

 It’s quicker and easier than ever to automate with the new intuitive Power Automate Desktop.

-Begin your journey in Power Automate Desktop by [Creating a Power Automate Desktop flow](create-flow-console.md)
+Begin your journey in Power Automate Desktop by [Creating a Power Automate Desktop flow](create-flow-console.md).

 Power Automate Desktop allows you to automate both legacy applications such as terminal emulators, interact with modern desktop applications, Excel files, folders.
 Interact with the machine using images or coordinates.

-You 'll find the list of actions available [here](actions.md).
+You 'll find the list of actions available [TODO: Yet to be added](actions.md).

 > [!NOTE]
-> - This is a preview feature, and is only available in English.
+> - This is a preview feature, and is available only in English.
 > - [!INCLUDE [cc-preview-features-definition.md](../../includes/cc-preview-features-definition.md)]